dblock/code.dblock.org/_posts/2010/2010-11-30-waffle-configuring-tomcats-manager-application.markdown

 %>
 {% endhighlight %}

-It’s an interesting way to force a basic authentication popup.
+It's an interesting way to force a basic authentication popup.
 If you fail authentication, you get this popup every time, even if you changed BASIC authentication for something else.
-I believe it’s part of some clever evil plot to cause users many hours of frustration.
+I believe it's part of some clever evil plot to cause users many hours of frustration.